somatonic/DataTable/README.txt

 How to install:
 =============================

-- Download the contents of this repository and put the folder renamed as "PageEditSoftLock" into your site/modules/ folder
+- Download the contents of this repository and put the folder renamed as "DataTable" into your site/modules/ folder
 - Login to processwire and got to Modules page and click "Check for new modules".
-You should see a note that two new modules were found.
-Install the "Page Edit Soft Lock" module only, the Process Page Edit Soft Lock module gets installed and uninstalled automatic.
+You should see a note that the new module were found.
+Install it.
 - A new admin page "DataTable" should appear
 - Done